 Other telemark numbers are also interesting.
 A whooping 84% of skiers defined as “telemarkers” only telemarked from one to six times over the 2005 season, and the number of those who telemarked eleven or more times is only 10% — which is the population I’d define as the “enthusiasts” who support the industry.
 And check out the telemark demographic trends: It’s a young person’s sport, with most participants being under 35 years age.
 And it is somewhat ethnically diverse, OIF says 9% black and 4% Hispanic.
 But where all those minority telemarkers are skiing is a mystery to me, as I’ve seen and met a few during my travels, but nowhere near those numbers.

 More ethnic diversity in our sports is a good thing because it makes them more viable in view of our nation’s changing demographics, not to mention reducing the uncomfortableness of seeing your favorite activities as a bastion of apartheid.
 But is stating that telemarking skiing has 14% minority participation wishful thinking, and perhaps the result of the Boulder Factor creeping into study (OIF is located in Boulder, Colorado)?
 One has to wonder.
-While Boulder is indeed a bastion of enlightened (wishful) thinking, the place is not exactly minority central.
-Neither is skiing of any variety.
+While Boulder, Colorado is indeed a bastion of enlightened (wishful) thinking, the place is not exactly minority central but instead is a fortress of white wealth.